avishaan/VEPServer/README.md

 ![play]( https://raw.githubusercontent.com/codeHatcher/VEPServer/master/img/play.png "Play")

 11. When you are done playing, you can remove the linode and only get billed for the amt of time you used.
 This makes it pretty cost effective even when you are playing with a large group of people.
-To remove just click 'remote' from the screen below.
+To remove just click 'remove' from the screen below.
 ![remove]( https://raw.githubusercontent.com/codeHatcher/VEPServer/master/img/remove.png "Remove")